 Africa the world's second largest continent is house to the largest diversity of the members of Kingdom Animalia.
 The northern part of the continent is an arid desert while the central and southern regions consist of rainforests and savanna plains.
 A large variety of African animals occupy the desert as well as the thick jungles of the continent.
 The region is particularly famous for five fascinating creatures, referred to as the "Big Five": elephant, lion, buffalo, leopard and rhinoceros.
 These five wonders of Nature dominate the land.
 Their popularity is worldwide with zoos all around the world housing all of them.
 You must have paid a visit to them in a zoo nearby or seen them in pictures of African animals.

-Here are some spellbinding African animals facts about these Big Five.
+Here are some spellbinding African animals facts.

 The elephants are the largest of all land mammals.
 Being larger than their Asian counterparts, they can attain a height of up to 4 meters.
 They are also heavier than the latter with a weight ranging from 4,000 to 7,500 kg.
 Interestingly, their large ears are shaped like the continent of Africa on the map of the world.
 These ears are also one of the most prominent and distinguishing features which set them apart from Asian elephants.